The difference is that you can purchase these cards online and earn valuable travel rewards in the process.

 Step 3: Spend the cards as you would normally spend any debit card.

-Chase Ink Bold or Ink Plus.
-These cards a great option for several reasons.
-First, they are currently offering 60,000 Ultimate Rewards points to new applicants who spend $5,000 within three months of opening an account.
+Ink Plus.
+This card is a great option for several reasons.
+First, they are currently offering 70,000 Ultimate Rewards points to new applicants who spend $5,000 within three months of opening an account.
 Furthermore, cardholders earn five points per dollar spent at office supply stores such as Staples, on up to $50,000 spent annually.
 Ultimate Rewards points can be transferred to airline and hotel programs, used to book travel, or redeemed for cash back.
 There is a $95 annual fee for this card that is waived the first year.

 American Express SimplyCash Business.
 This card offers 5% cash back at U.S. office supply stores on up to $25,000 spent annually.
 There is no annual fee for this card.